Tokio Hotel’s Dream Machine is officially out.

 What If is the perfect 80s disco song, it seems like you come into a club when the first seconds are playing, and since the first time I listened to it I thought about Black Mirror’s episode San Junipero (one of my favs).
 It’s a catchy song, you have to dance on it every time it starts to play.
 There’s a lot of Daft Punk vibes.
 The song talks about love at its fullest: “What if I would love you till the end?
 You would never be alone again“.
 A love that is lost in the following song, Elysa, a heart breaking atypical ballad in which Bill puts all the pathos in his voice.
 It starts with a serie of questions – harmonized by the piano – that probably will be unanswered since this person seems to be passed away (“cause you left to the stars, my world felt apart now that you live in the dark“) followed by the sense of fault to “have told that you were the only one“.
 The melody combines with all this struggle and it appears suspended in the pre-chorus for then mixing in the chorus.
 While the synths appear in the central part of the song.

 The title track Dream Machine dries our eyes and we are ready to “come on board and leave all the rest behind“.
 A whip of drum left the place to Bill’s voice singing the first verse of this song that has a sort of Daft Punk ft.
-The Weeknd reminiscence until a bridge of synthetic strings (included into Dream Machine Tour trailer) comes in.
+The Weeknd reminiscence until a bridge of synthetic strings (that remind the ones included into Dream Machine Tour trailer) comes in.
 With this song it opens the side B of the album and it’s a constant rise of amazing songs with a great production.
 Cotton Candy Sky is a midtempo song – with an intro that reminds a lot of Boy Don’t Cry – focused on the wish to be able to do anything, be yourself, at least “for a while” and to be the owner of the night because “we ain’t gonna no sleep“.
 Better is set in downtown and it’s a conversation between two persons that even though still love each other, one of them tries to appear stronger and says to the other to be “better off my own” and things couldn’t work because “you’ve always pulling we down“.
 The song opens and closes with the scratching of a vinyl giving the perfect atmosphere.
 In the chorus the track explodes with the declaration to be “better off alone“.
 As Young As We Are is one of the best tracks of the album and it deserves to be the next single.
 It has a really interesting melodic structure, starting with a dark and unknown atmosphere for than finds a gleam of light.
 We are still in downtown, the place “to try to down all the fears“.
 In the chorus it expresses, in some way, the wish to die as young as we are since we’ve been on earth so many times, a sort of analogy of the fact we went through so many things in our life and we had to start again at least once, doesn’t matter if we are teenager or adults.
 Even though we have only one life, in the course of it we lived so many different situations and we learned from the past but the fact to die as young as we are can represent the fact to be remember always young, beautiful and carefree, in your golden age.
 In the special of the song it seems that that something new searched for in the beginning of the album has finally come and “pop up the bobble” and probably you are ready to start again a new moment of life.
 Stop, Babe closes the album.
 We are at the end of this journey into the dream machine.
 It doesn’t have long lyrics but every word counts a lot in each verse.
 This song expresses the feeling that sometimes you have to leave even though you love someone because probably it’s not the right time or the right place.
 You have to move on even if it hurts.
 It reminds a bit of Hoobastank’s “The Reason“.
 I think the band will close the live with this song just like happened with Great Day in the previous tour.

 Can’t wait to come on board of Dream Machine on March 28.